In This Article

 An average of 128 Americans die every day from an opioid overdose.

-Heroin is a type of opioid drug made from morphine.
+Heroin is an illicit opioid made from morphine.
 Heroin appears as a white or brown powder, or a black sticky substance known as black tar heroin.
-Heroin users inject, sniff, snort, or smoke heroin.
-Some street names for heroin are horse, smack, and hell dust.
+Heroin users inject, sniff, snort, or smoke this addictive substance.
+The National Survey on Drug Use and Health (NSDUH) recorded 745,000 heroin users in 2019.1

 - A surge of pleasure or euphoria